Table of Content

-When a strange dog bites you and injures you, it is important to get the dog’s owner’s information as soon as you are able.
-This includes name of the owner and their address and phone number.
-You should also get the names and phone numbers of witnesses to the dog bite incident.
+When a strange dog bites and injures you, it is important to get the dog owner’s information as soon as you are able.
+This includes the name of the owner and their address and phone number.
+You should also get the names and phone numbers of any witnesses to the dog bite incident.
 Have a description of the owner and dog ready.
-You will use all this information when you file a dog bite report by calling Seattle or another county’s Animal Control.
+You will use this information when you file a dog bite report by calling Seattle or another county’s Animal Control.
 Their officers will investigate the dog bite by getting statements from you, the owner of the dog, and any witnesses.
 If the dog is extremely vicious or the owner deemed negligent, the dog may be removed from the owner’s residence.
 In some cases, the owner may face criminal charges.

 From section 16.08.050 in Washington’s Revised Code:

-(1) The owner of any dog which shall bite any person while such person is in or on a public place or lawfully in or on a private place including the property of the owner of such dog, shall be liable for such damages as may be suffered by the person bitten, regardless of the former viciousness of such dog or the owner’s knowledge of such viciousness.
+“(1) The owner of any dog which shall bite any person while such person is in or on a public place or lawfully in or on a private place including the property of the owner of such dog, shall be liable for such damages as may be suffered by the person bitten, regardless of the former viciousness of such dog or the owner’s knowledge of such viciousness.”

 Washington State is a strict liability state, meaning that the owner of a dog that bites is immediately responsible for any injuries to the victim.
 Some states have enacted a One Bite Rule.
 This implies that if you were the victim of a dog bite but the dog had never bitten anyone else before, then the owner is not to blame and does not have to pay for your injuries.
 However, if someone is a keeper or harborer of the dog, then they can be held liable if they knew the dog was dangerous.
 You can also file a claim against the harborer or keeper if they were negligent and did not prevent the attack, even if they weren’t aware the animal was dangerous.

-The Advocates at Advocates Law are experienced in filing dog bite claims and making sure dog bite victims in Seattle, Washington are fairly compensated for any injuries and pain and suffering.
+The Advocates at Advocates Law are experienced in filing dog bite claims and making sure dog bite victims in Washington are fairly compensated for any injuries and pain and suffering.
 If you were bitten by a dog, you can call us any time, day or night, and speak with an attorney who can help you through the process without pressure.
 Your initial call is always free so give us a ring!